Nanox-Ian/File-Structure-Generator/README.md

 # Folder Structure Generator
 ## 📋 Overview

-The **Folder Structure Generator** is a Python program that automatically creates folder structures and files from text input.
+The **Folder Structure Generator** is a Python CLI program that automatically creates folder structures and files from text input.
 Simply paste your desired folder structure, and the program will generate all the folders and empty files for you.

 ## 🚀 Quick Start